 Proof of financial support

-To show that you can meet the financial responsibilities and to receive the appropriate visa eligibility documents (I-20 or DS-2019), international students who are admitted to Ohio State will be asked to submit Ohio State’s Affidavit of Financial Support form for each supporter (yourself or your family) or agency sponsor, in addition to required support documents.
+To show that you can meet the financial responsibility of attending Ohio State and to receive the appropriate visa eligibility documents (I-20 or DS-2019), international students who are admitted to Ohio State will be asked to submit Ohio State’s Affidavit of Financial Support form for each supporter (yourself or your family) or agency sponsor, in addition to required support documents.
 See After you are admitted for more information.

 Course credit will transfer to Ohio State if the course was taken at a regionally accredited institution, the course was non-remedial, and you received a C- or better.
 In a few cases, a D or D+ may transfer; download Transfer Credit Policy and see page 7 for information.

-In many cases, credit for equivalent courses is received when transfer credit is awarded.
+In some cases, credit for equivalent courses is received when transfer credit is awarded.
 Visit transferology.com for details about the transferability of course credit to and from Ohio and regional institutions.

 Ohio State offers credit for Advanced Placement (AP), College Level Examination Program (CLEP), International Baccalaureate (IB) and DSST Exams.
 Visit go.osu.edu/creditbyexam for more information.